Heraclius: Byzantine–Arab wars

+Territorial extent of the Arab conquests:

-By 630, the Arabs had unified all the tribes of the Hijaz, previously too divided to pose a serious military challenge to the Byzantines or the Persians.
+By 630, the Arabs had unified all the tribes of the Hijaz, which had previously been too divided to pose a serious military challenge to the Byzantines or the Persians.
 They composed one of the most powerful states in the region.
 The first conflict between the Byzantines and the Arabs was the Battle of Mu'tah in September 629.
-A small Arabs skirmishing force attacked the province of Arabia in response to the Arab ambassador's death at the hands of the Ghassanid Roman governor, but were repulsed.
-Since the engagement was a Byzantine victory, there was no apparent reason to make changes to the military organization of the region.
-The Roman military wasn't accustomed to fighting Arab armies at scale, much like the Islamic forces of Hijaz who had no prior experience in their engagements against the Romans.
+A small Arabs skirmishing force attacked the province of Arabia in response to the Arab ambassador's death at the hands of the Ghassanid Byzantine governor, but were repulsed.
+Since the engagement was a Byzantine victory, there was no apparent reason to change the region's military organization.
+The Byzantine military was not accustomed to fighting Arab armies at scale, much like the Islamic forces of Hijaz, who had no prior experience in their engagements against the Byzantines.
 Even the Strategicon of Maurice, a manual of war praised for the variety of enemies it covers, does not mention warfare against Arabs at any length.
-The religious zeal of the Arab army, which was a recent development following the rise of Islam, ultimately contributed to the latter's success in its campaigns against the Romans.
+The religious zeal of the Arab army, which was a recent development following the rise of Islam, ultimately contributed to the latter's success in its campaigns against the Byzantines.

 The following year, the Arabs launched an offensive into the Arabah south of Lake Tiberias, taking al-Karak.
-Other raids penetrated into the Negev, reaching as far as Gaza.
+Other raids penetrated the Negev, reaching as far as Gaza.
 The Battle of Yarmouk in 636 resulted in a crushing defeat for the larger Byzantine army; within three years, the Levant had been lost again.
-Heraclius died of an illness on 11 February 641; (Note: This is the date as given by the calculations of Nikephoros I of Constantinople (758–828): "So he died of this (disease) at the age of sixty-six after a reign of thirty years, four months, and six days".
+Heraclius died of an illness on 11 February 641, aged sixty-six.
+(Note: This is the date as given by the calculations of Nikephoros I of Constantinople (758–828): "So he died of this (disease) at the age of sixty-six after a reign of thirty years, four months, and six days".)
 Other authors give only the month.
-The 13th century Chronicon Altinate gives 11 January, a date that could be accepted if not for the corrupted and erroneous dates in the rest of the book.) and most of Egypt had fallen by that time as well.
+The 13th-century Chronicon Altinate gives 11 January, probably a mistake given the many corrupted dates in the text.
+Most of Egypt had fallen by that time.